Skip to navigation menu Skip to content

 • Genetic counseling and testing

-Your doctor may also test your child’s blood for a mutation in the FGFR3 gene to confirm the diagnosis.
+Your doctor may also test your child’s blood for a variant in the FGFR3 gene to confirm the diagnosis.

 Our Craniofacial Genetics Clinic helps identify conditions caused by changes in genes.
-Our geneticists and genetic counselors can advise you about the pros and cons of genetic testing.
+Our and can advise you about the pros and cons of genetic testing.
 They explain test results and your chance of having a child with Muenke syndrome in a future pregnancy.

 A genetic counselor also will give you information about your child’s condition.
 Counseling can help you make informed decisions about family planning and your child’s treatment.